ch0t0n/weed_detection_using_RL/README.md

 python3 train.py --algorithm {A2C, PPO, TRPO, RecurrentPPO} --set [set number] --verbose {0 for no output, 1 for info, 2 for debug} --gamma [discount factor] --steps [number of training steps] --num_envs [number of parallel environments] --resume {True for resuming training, False for new model}
 ```

-### On Beocat
+### On Compute Clusters

 Slurm scripts for training the model are also provided in the `training_scripts` directory.
 To run all experiments, use the command:

 ```
-sbatch training_scripts/train.sh
+sbatch training_scripts/train_all.sh
 ```

-To run just a single experiment, first configure the experiment in the `training_scripts/run_one.sh` file.
+To run just a single experiment, first configure the experiment in the `training_scripts/train_one.sh` file.
 Then, run the following command to start it:

 ```
-sbatch training_scripts/run_one.sh
+sbatch training_scripts/train_one.sh
 ```

 ### Viewing Results